-Everything starts in February 2013.
-At this time i studied business informatics next to my fulltime job at wmdb Systems GmbH as software developer (mainly as web developer for TYPO3 related projects).
+Everything started in February 2013.
+At this time I studied business informatics next to my fulltime job at wmdb Systems GmbH as a software developer (mainly as web developer for TYPO3 related projects).

 The regular time of this course of studies is seven semester.
-In Februar 2013 i was in the 5th semester and every exam were passed.
+In February 2013 I was in the 5th semester, and I passed every exam.
 Just in (regular) time.

-In the 7th semester i had to write my bachelor thesis.
+In the 7th semester, I had to write my bachelor thesis.
 A scientific paper about a specific topic with ~40-60 pages.
-I was thinking a lot about a possible topic and i knew that i wanted to write something about software, software development and so on.
-But i did not had a specific topic in mind at this time.
+I was thinking a lot about a possible topic, and I knew that I wanted to write something about software, software development and so on.
+But I did not have a specific topic in mind at this time.

-After every conference i`m very motivated to start new things and have a deeper look in topics where i attend talks to.
+After every conference, I`m very motivated to start new things and have a more in-depth look at topics where I attend talks too.
 This was the same for FOSDEM.
-After the conference i had a deeper look at CVSAnaly.
-Downloaded it, installed it and started to crawl some repositories i know (e.g. TYPO3.CMS.git).
-16 days after the conference, i started to contribute to CVSAnaly with a small notice about the max_allowed_packet of MySQL for the first time.
+After the conference, I had a more in-depth look at CVSAnaly.
+Downloaded it, installed it and started to crawl some repositories I know (e.g. TYPO3.CMS.git).
+16 days after the conference, I began to contribute to CVSAnaly with a small notice about the max_allowed_packet of MySQL for the first time.

-At this time i didn`t wrote one line Python.
+At this time I didn`t write one line Python.
 But every programmer has to learn one language per year.
-So i started to learn Python and continued contribution to CVSAnaly.
-In the same time (Apr 19, 2013) i started TYPO3-Analytics, a project to analyze and visualize various data sources of the TYPO3 ecosystem based on open/standard APIs.
-CVSAnaly was integrated in this analysis suite.
+I started to learn Python and continued contribution to CVSAnaly.
+In the same time (Apr 19, 2013) I started TYPO3-Analytics, a project to analyze and visualize various data sources of the TYPO3 ecosystem based on open/standard APIs.
+CVSAnaly was integrated into this analysis suite.

-From my point of view, the topic of analyze data which will be produced during software development was very interesting, because i`am a software developer.
-And how cool is it to get new information and knowledge from data you has produced?!?
-So i continued to develop TYPO3-Analytics and started to made some small researches about the Mining Software Repositories field.
+From my point of view, the topic of analyzing data which will be produced during software development was fascinating, because I’m a software developer.
+And how cool is it to get new information and knowledge from data you have produced?!?
+I continued to develop TYPO3-Analytics and started to make some small research about the Mining Software Repositories field.

-Due to this enthusiasm, i found my topic for my bachelor thesis: Software Repository Mining - Concept and Potentials.
-In October / November 2013, i looked for a professor as an adviser, registered this topic at my university and started to research and writing this paper.
-Next to this i continued to work at TYPO3-Analytics and CVSAnaly.
-During this time i found a lot of interesting paper about programming topics.
-Here is a very small list of this paper (if you want more just ping me ;)):
+Due to this enthusiasm, I found my topic for my bachelor thesis: Software Repository Mining - Concept and Potentials.
+In October / November 2013, I looked for a professor as an adviser, registered this topic at my university and started to research and to write this paper.
+I continued to work at TYPO3-Analytics and CVSAnaly.
+During this time I found a lot of interesting paper about programming topics.
+Here is a tiny list of this paper (if you want more just ping me ;)):

 - Analysis of Signature Change Patterns